Trowsing/MoneySaver/README.md

 ## Contributing

-1. Fork it
+1. Fork it.
 2. Create your feature branch (git checkout -b my-new-feature)
 3. Commit your changes (git commit -m 'Add some feature')
 4. Push your branch (git push origin my-new-feature)
-5. Create a new Pull Request
+5. Create a new Pull Request.